chatala1/App-Registration-Model/README.md

 ---

-**⚡ Quick Start**: Try the live demo with the built-in sample project plan!
+**Quick Start**: Try the live demo with the built-in sample project plan!